 Profiling floats are the only practical means at present of sampling the global subsurface oceans, and are the most cost effective platform for high quality broad-scale profile data.
-Hence, a basic strategy for the observing system should be to exploit float technology to the fullest extent practical through extensions of the sampling domain of the Argo Program as well as through additional float capabilities and sensors as they become ready for global deployment.
-The following extensions to float capabilities, Argo sampling domains, and Argo sensors are presently being tested and/or considered (Freeland et al., 2009 CWP).
+Hence, a basic strategy for the observing system should be to exploit float technology to the fullest extent practical through extensions of the sampling domain of the Argo Program (Global array of free-drifting profiling floats).
+Additional capabilities and sensors should be added as they become ready for global deployment.
+The following extensions to float capabilities, Argo sampling domains, and Argo sensors are presently being tested or considered [7].
 Some of these carry substantial costs and require additional resources; others are low cost and feasible at present.
 In addition to these potential Argo extensions, improvements in data delivery and data quality control are planned to increase Argo's value in many applications.